addyosmani/backbone-fundamentals/backbone-fundamentals.md

 myModel.set('email', 'jeremy@gmail.com');
 ```

-Now we only see once alert box when this code runs.
+Now we only see one alert box when this code runs.

 Rather than having to manually remove these event handlers, though, we can let Marionette do it for us.